 - Optical Lenses

-Plastic sheets typically weigh just a fraction of what an equal size glass sheet would weigh and cost less.
+Plastic sheeting typically weigh just a fraction of what an equal size glass sheet would weigh and cost less.
 Depending on the thickness they also display varying degrees of impact resistance and are generally useful in temperatures as high as 240° F. Thus, in situations where the glass may present a safety issue (such as pre-schools and medical environments etc) an acrylic or polycarbonate sheet may be both a practical as well as financially responsible alternative.

 Differences in Production

 - Acrylic plastic is produced using monomer methyl methacrylate, typically in syrup or powder form.
-It is then formed into sheets (or custom shapes) using a polymerizing catalyst: peroxide being a common choice.
+It is then formed into clear plastic sheets (or custom shapes) using a polymerizing catalyst: peroxide being a common choice.
 The resulting acrylic sheet is often referred to as “plexiglass”.

 - Polycarbonate is created by the reaction between Phosgene and Bisphenol A. The hot plastic mix that results is then injected into forms or extruded to create pipes and bars.

 - Acrylic is many times more impact resistant than glass.
 At the same time it weighs less than half what similar sized sheets of glass would weigh.
-Acrylic is slightly more rigid than polycarbonate which makes it great for some applications like windshields and less so for other applications where a degree flexibility is preferred such as medical face shields.
+Plexiglass is slightly more rigid than polycarbonate which makes it great for some applications like windshields and less so for other applications where a degree flexibility is preferred such as medical face shields.

 - Polycarbonate is even more impact resistant than glass - up to 250 times more impact resistant - making it an ideal alternative when safety considerations are at the fore.
 In fact polycarbonate is often used in bullet-proofing.
 At the same time, like acrylic, polycarbonate is much lighter than glass.
 Of the two, polycarbonates are slightly more resistant to damage by solvents meaning ammonia may be used in some circumstances to clean polycarbonate whereas you would not want to use ammonia to clean acrylic.